lovelypeach/my-awesome-python/README.md

 - [debtcollector](https://pypi.org/project/debtcollector/) - A collection of Python deprecation patterns and strategies that help you collect your technical debt in a non-destructive manner.
 - [Sphinx](https://www.sphinx-doc.org/en/master/) - Python Documentation generator.

+## Functional Programming

+- [first](https://github.com/hynek/first/) - The function you always missed in Python: return the first true value of an iterable.

 ## Package Management